 You need a strategy for organizing your bill paying process to keep from being buried by financial clutter.
 One that doesn’t involve sweeping bills out of sight or letting them stack up until a crisis happens.

 A great way to cut out clutter and deal with bills at the same time is to shift to a digital-first model.
 Say no to envelopes stacking up on your end tables and taunting you every time you walk into the room.
 Opt for digital bills to save paper, and check to see if issuers are offering any bonus or discount for doing so – many now support eco-friendly, paperless processes.
 But be sure to program a calendar alert or configure an auto-payment through your credit card or bank account so the bill still gets paid.
+For information on the software that can help with accounting tasks, look at the comparison of popular software in the article “Best Accounting Software” on Cloudwards.

 Set Your Billing Dates